andrenormanlang/vanilla-react-comics-db/README.md

 This endpoint allows you to add a new comic to the database.

-##### POST /comics/bulk

-This endpoint allows you to add multiple comics to the database at once.

-#### POST /comics/update-bulk

-This endpoint allows you to update multiple comics at once.

 ##### PUT /comics/:id

 This endpoint allows you to update a comic by its id.